deveshrdev98-ship-it/Coaching-Website/README.md

 # 📚 Coaching Institute Website (Frontend)

+A Very Basic and small scale project of a coaching-website.
 This is a modern, responsive **Coaching Institute Website frontend** designed for **Class 11–12, JEE, NEET, and Commerce students**.
 The project focuses on a clean UI, student-friendly layout, and demo login functionality.
 Its a demo and a project website to just showcase and give a rough idea for main frontend.